 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 Related parties include entities over which the Company exercises significant influence, major shareholders, directors and key management personnel of the Company.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.
-Transactions with related parties are at agreed terms.
 All transactions with related parties are made on market terms with its associates.
 The following are the major transactions: